benchristel/process-to-processes/src/about-this-book/should-you-read.md

 The examples in this book are in TypeScript.
-Because it is a multi-paradigm language, and because it allows but does not require static types, TypeScript is an excellent vehicle for comparing various approaches.
+Because it is a multi-paradigm language, and because it allows but does not require static types, TypeScript is an excellent vehicle for comparing various approaches to programming.

 ## Which Part of This Book Should You Read?